 Director of Student Services: Rebecca Johnson

-The Student Services Department manages all aspects of the Reading Community City School District Special Education, Section 504, Gifted Education, English Language Learners, Early Childhood, Student Health Services and Student Intervention.
+The Student Services Department manages all aspects of the Reading Community City School District Special Education, Section 504, Gifted Education, English Learners, Early Childhood, Homeless Supports, Student Health Services, and Student Intervention.

 The Reading Community City School District seeks to locate, identify, and evaluate all children with disabilities from infants to age 21 based upon IDEA (Individuals with Disabilities Education Act) eligibility regardless of the severity of their disability, and who are in need of special education and related services.
 Students are identified, located, and evaluated in accordance with all federal regulations and state guidelines.
 This includes children attending private or parochial schools whose parents reside within the Reading Community City School District enrollment area.